 In summary, the Poynting is better built and comes with 5 metres of (thicker) cable compared to the eBay version with only 2 metres.
 However, the speed and signal strength when mounted in the same position was around the same on both antennas.

-The Poynting XPOL-1 justifies its higher price by being able to be pole-mounted and so can pick up a stronger signal.
+The Poynting XPOL-1 justifies its higher price over the generic eBay versions by being able to be pole-mounted and so can pick up a stronger signal.

 - Poynting Cross Polarised 4G Omni LTE Antenna.
 Min.
 2 dBi Gain across all bands

 - Frequency Range - 790~960, 1710~2170, 2300~2400 and 2500~2700 MHz bands